-You must describe your plug-in to Lightroom by creating an Infollua file and placing it in your plug-in folder.
-This script must return a table that describes the plug-in to Lightroom.
+You must describe your plug-in to Lightroom Classic by creating an Info.lua file and placing it in your plug-in folder.
+This script must return a table that describes the plug-in to Lightroom Classic.

 2. Edit the script in the information file to return a table.
 This table must contain the version number for the SDK and a unique string to identify the plug-in.